databrew/payroll/README.md

 ## SSH key

+(This is no longer necessary, since passing github credentials directly on the push)

 You'll also need to generate an ssh key pair and associate it with this repo.
 In order to do so:

 ```